Facts And Questions about Seabbatical Long Term Charters

 What if something breaks?

-Due to the long term nature of our Cruises we tell our customers to expect a day or two of down time in a month long trip, even though we do our best to keep our boats maintained to the highest level.
-We will supply a list of all of our company contacts and others that have done work for us in different regions.
-The first thing to do if you are in the BVI is to contact our base manager David George.
-You are responsible to coordinate repairs.
-Although we have a small chase boat you may have to come back to Tortola or some other island if you are further down island.
-You will be reimbursed for lost sailing time due to a mechanical problem while in the BVI, and USVI but not if you are outside of our normal cruising area.
+Due to the long term nature of our charters we tell our customers to expect a day or two of down time in a month long trip, even though we do our best to keep our boats maintained to the highest level.
+Our business model enables bareboat captains to experience the cruiser's lifestyle (if only for a month or so), and while it is not your boat, you are expected to treat it as you would your own - and as part of that being willing to perform some light maintenace along the way, if needed.
+But always the first thing to do is to contact our Dock Manager, Robert Fredericks for guidance and support.
+Depending where you are, you may be expected to at least coordinate repairs.
+We will supply a list of our company contacts and others that have done work for us in different regions.
+It is possible that you may have to come back to Tortola or some other island if you are further down island.
+You will be reimbursed for lost sailing time due to a mechanical problem (detailed in the charter agreement) while in the BVI, and USVI but not if you are outside of that normal cruising area.
 If we have a major problem we hopefully can transfer you to one of our other boats that are open.
-We have only had to cancel one charter in 10 years due to a mechanical melt down.
+We have only had to cancel one charter in 12 years due to a mechanical melt down.

 What to bring with us